 According to the fabricated lore surrounding the house, Julie was born in 1953 and had a banal pair of marriages before being killed in an accident involving a delivery driver on a moped.
 The house is said to have been built by her second husband as a shrine to her life.

-People can apply to stay the night in the crazy little cottage like it was a bed and breakfast, although with the popularity of the bizarre home getting in is not easy.
+People can apply to stay the night in the little cottage like it was a bed and breakfast, although with the popularity of the bizarre home getting a booking is not easy.